arqyn/scantra/README.md

-# Recall Scanner
+# Scantra

 A mobile application that helps users identify potentially recalled products from their store receipts.

 ## Overview

-Recall Scanner allows users to scan their store receipts (paper or email) and automatically checks the products and companies against FDA recall data.
+Scantra allows users to scan their store receipts (paper or email) and automatically checks the products and companies against FDA recall data.
 If a match is found, users receive an instant alert with color-coded urgency:

 - 🟡 **Company recall** - The company has issued some recalls
 - 🟠 **Related Product flagged** - Similar products from this company have been recalled